M3ales/TaskManager.Api/README.md

 - Tasks can only be complete/not complete, but will contain progress items to track the progress of a task.
   - You can mark a task as complete but still have pending progress items.
 - Only the Manager and the team member who is assigned to a task can edit it or change progerss items.
+- This will be company internal only, and the data it contains will not be sensitive in nature.
+- An MVP that can scale is more useful than a complete solution over a longer time period.

 ## Architecture Choices